ArmaanM08/JAVASCRIPT_ASSIGNMENT/README.md

 # JAVASCRIPT_ASSIGNMENT

   	1.⁠ ⁠JavaScript is a client-side scripting language.
-	2. You can declare a variable using let, const, or var.
+	2. You can declare a variable using let, const, or var.<br>
-	3. To assign a string to a variable, use quotes like this: let name = *"John"*;
+	3. To assign a string to a variable, use quotes like this:<br>
+      			let name = *"John"*;<br>
-	4. The function keyword is used to define a function.
+	4. The function keyword is used to define a function.<br>
-	5. To output something in the browser console, you use console.log.
+	5. To output something in the browser console, you use console.log.<br>
-	6. The data type that stores true or false values is called boolean.
+	6. The data type that stores true or false values is called boolean.<br>
-	7. To compare two values for equality in value and type, use ===.
+	7. To compare two values for equality in value and type, use ===.<br>
 	8. The loop that runs as long as a condition is true is the while loop.
 	9. In JavaScript, arrays are defined using square brackets.
 	10. An if statement checks for a condition to decide what code to run.